Counseling Professionals are in High Demand

 - Apply evidence-based research literature associated with couples, marriage, family and child counseling to meet the needs of clients living in a diverse society.

-The Clinical Mental Health Counseling emphasis, available at the main campus in St. Louis, Missouri, and the South Carolina campuses in Charleston, Myrtle Beach, and Columbia, is accredited by The Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The MA in Counseling with the Clinical Mental Health Counseling emphasis, available at the main campus and the Westport campus in St. Louis, Missouri, and the South Carolina campuses in Myrtle Beach and Columbia, is accredited by The Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Get Started on Your Program